-- Players must supply their own bags for play in an ACL sanctioned event. - 1.
+- Players must supply their own bags for play in an ACL sanctioned event.
+See the ACL Bag Policy for a full list of rules and regulations regarding ACL Approved Bags and ACL tournaments - 1.
 Directors may provide players with bags as long as they meet the bag criteria listed below. - ii.
 Regardless of division, bags used in play must be on the Approved Bag Manufacturer List published annually. - iii.
 Bags must measure 6 inches wide and 6 inches long (±1/4 inch). - iv.
-Bags must weigh between 15.5 and 16.25 ounces.
+Bags must weigh between 15.5 and 16.25 ounces. - v.

-- v.
 Bags must have a thickness no less than 1.125 inches and no greater than 1.5 inches. - vi.
-Bags may not be filled with any material other than plastic resin. - vii.
-After purchase from the manufacturer, bags may not be altered in any way. - 1.
-Alterations include repair, stitching, removing resin, adding resin, ironing, and any other manipulation that results in a bag becoming different that the original state of purchase. - 2.
+After purchase from the manufacturer, bags may not be altered in any way.

+- 1. Alterations include repair, stitching, removing resin, adding resin, ironing, and any other manipulation that results in a bag becoming different than the original state of purchase. - 2.
 Players may wash bags using fabric softener and/or detergent and dry in a dryer. - 3.
 Players may label their bags with initials or a name with a permanent marker.
 The label should not exceed 5 in2, reasonable judgment by the director should be used to determine if the written label alters the integrity and/or functionality of the bag. - 4.
-Bags with holes where plastic resin can leak will not be allowed. - viii.
-Bags must feature a logo or stamp from the manufacturer. - 1.
-Faded logos will not be accepted.
-A player MAY NOT have his or her bags re-stamped and reapproved by the manufacturer.
-Manufacturers are not allowed to re-stamp or re-logo a bag. - ix.
-Bags are not required to, but usually feature two different materials on each side. - 1.
-Any cloth, suede, or fabric-like material is permitted for use on either side of a bag. - 2.
-There are currently no banned materials for use but the American Cornhole League reserves the right to deem a set of bags "not permitted" if a material is found to be either: - a.
-Damaging to other equipment. - b.
-Damaging to the integrity of the game. - x.
+Bags with holes where plastic resin can leak will not be allowed. - vii.
 Players may dry bags but no foreign substances can be applied to the outside of a cornhole bag. - 1.
 Sweat is not a foreign substance unless it is applied intentionally.
 Players may not intentionally apply water to a set of bags.
 If a player is found to be intentionally applying water to bags, the director reserves the right to either: - a.
 Force the player to switch bags mid game - b.
 Forfeit the player for that game - 2.
 Players should use a cloth or towel to remove sweat from themselves.
-If a player is found to be intentionally applying sweat to a bag or an opponent's bag, the same penalty for applying water may be enforced. - xi.
-All bags in a set of four must have the same design and color for each corresponding side on all four bags.

-- 1. For example, a player may use a gray suede side and a red duck cloth side for a cornhole bag.
+If a player is found to be intentionally applying sweat to a bag or an opponent's bag, the same penalty for applying water may be enforced. - viii.
+All bags in a set of four must have the same design and color for each corresponding side on all four bags. - 1.
+For example, a player may use a gray suede side and a red duck cloth side for a cornhole bag.
 All three of the other bags must have a red duck cloth side and a gray suede side. - 2.
 For example, a player cannot have four bags that have a grey suede side and alternating colors of red, blue, yellow, and green on the duck cloth side of a bag. - 3.
 A Player may not switch bags during a game (but can after a single game in a series) unless a bag is unintentionally damaged and leaking or if a bag mid-game has been unintentionally altered such that it affects the play of game differently for one player in comparison to the other.
-In the event of a damaged bag all 4 bags in that set must be swapped out at the end of the round for a new set of 4 bags (intentional damage leads to a forfeit of the game) - xii.
-If a player finishes a tournament and has earned prize money for his or her performance, the American Cornhole League reserves the right to inspect all bags used by that player throughout the tournament. - 1.
-If any bags used by that player are inspected and found to not meet the criteria above, the player will forfeit all of his or her prize money for that tournament.
+In the event of a damaged bag all 4 bags in that set must be swapped out at the end of the round for a new set of 4 bags (intentional damage leads to a forfeit of the game) - ix.
+If a player finishes a tournament and has earned prize money for his or her performance, the director reserves the right to inspect all bags used by that player throughout the tournament.

+1. If any bags used by that player are inspected and found to not meet the criteria above, the player will forfeit all of his or her prize money for that tournament.